by256/icsg3d/README.md

 The system works on crystallographic information files (CIFs) to train the deep learning pipeline.
 In theory these can be from any source, but by default we use the materialsproject API.

-For example, to retrieve all CIFs for cubic perovskits (ABX3):
+For example, to retrieve all CIFs for cubic perovskites (ABX3):
 > python3 query_matproj.py --anonymous_formula="{'A': 1.0, 'B': 1.0, 'C':3.0}" --system=cubic --name=perovskites

 This will create a data/perovskites folder containing the cifs and a csv with associated properties